lewagon/data-engineering-setup/WINDOWS.md

 ## Let's Make!

 Almost there!
-In the second ansible playbook, the `lewagon/data-engineering-challenges` repository was forked from Le Wagon to you.
+In the second ansible playbook, the `lewagon/data-engineering-challenges` repository was forked from Le Wagon to your own GitHub account (in the same way as the dotfiles).
 Let's review how it works.

 Our setup will look a bit like this:

 ![](/images/repo_overview.png)

-This allows you to work on challenges, but if we push any changes to the content, you can still access them!
+This allows you to work on challenges, but if any updates are made to the challenge content, you still have access to them!

-Check your remotes match `origin` your data engineering challenges and `upstream` lewagon's!
+Check that the `origin` and `upstream` remotes for your `data-engineering-challenges` repository are pointing at the correct repositories on GitHub, run the following:

 ```bash
 cd ~/code/$(gh api user | jq -r '.login')/data-engineering-challenges